-Speak as much as you can, and be positive and encouraging when your child makes mistakes.
+Speak as much as possible, and be positive and encouraging when your child makes mistakes.
 The more they practice speaking English at home and school, the better they’ll become.
-And remember: once you start having conversations with kids in English, try not to switch back into your native tongue!
+And remember: once you start conversing with kids in English, try not to switch back to your native tongue!

-It can be not very comfortable if you’re caught mid-conversation (especially since it shows their friends that you’re not fluent), but sometimes forgetting is easier said than done!
+It can be uncomfortable if you’re caught mid-conversation (especially since it shows their friends that you’re not fluent), but sometimes forgetting is easier said than done!

 7. Reading Time – Books in your child’s native language as well as in English

 Books in your child’s native language and English are a great starting point.
-Many books are available that have been translated into English, which can help establish connections between words and phrases.
+Many available books have been translated into English, which can help establish connections between words and phrases.

 As they become more familiar with how certain words appear on a page, students can begin to pick out similar words when they see them in English books.

-If you’re reading out loud to your kids at home, make sure to vary up where you place pauses and emphasize different syllables; these techniques will be helpful later when students learn to read aloud themselves.
+If you’re reading aloud to your kids at home, vary where you place pauses and emphasize different syllables; these techniques will be helpful later when students learn to read aloud.

-Be sure that all of their reading materials are fun and age-appropriate; otherwise, they’ll quickly grow tired of looking at pages full of writing.
+Ensure all their reading materials are fun and age-appropriate; otherwise, they’ll quickly grow tired of looking at pages full of writing.

 8. Watch movies together in English

-One of the favorite things to do with your children is watching English movies.
+Watching English movies is one of the favorite things to do with your children.
 It’s very relaxing and fun at once!
-When watching together, it’s a great idea to stop now and then and talk about what you’ve just seen or heard.
+When watching together, it’s a great idea to stop and talk about what you’ve just seen or heard.

 9. Speak Correctly From Day One (no baby talk!)

-Correct grammar is one of the hallmarks of English, and learning it from an early age can have lifelong benefits.
+Correct grammar is one of the hallmarks of English, and learning it early can have lifelong benefits.
 By talking correctly to your kids from day one, you’ll lay a strong foundation for speaking English ideally.

-Learning English as a baby or young child is often more important than you think, so help your kids develop strong language skills right away by making sure they’re using correct grammar as soon as possible.
+Learning English as a baby or young child is often more important than you think, so help your kids develop strong language skills immediately by making sure they’re using correct grammar as soon as possible.

-And don’t forget that native speakers aren’t born with perfect grammar—it takes years of practice!
+And don’t forget those native speakers aren’t born with perfect grammar—it takes years of practice!
 So practice the correct language with your kids every chance you get!